Level 3 Award in Education and Training

-For Level 3, you need to be applying what you learn to your own practice and offering some critical reflection or analysis of the concepts.
+For Level 3, you need to be applying what you learn to your own practice and offering some reflection and analysis of the concepts.
 We encourage you to read about the theories underpinning the subject and show evidence of this by referencing books and journals in the work you submit for assessment.
 We give you loads of support with this and the additional reading is not compulsory.

 Part of the learning on the course is about these ‘levels of assessment’ – you’d be amazed how many times people understand for the first time how their previous qualifications relate to each other…